TJY0622/TJY/README.md

 # TJY
-A newcomer who loves learning and research
+A newcomer oves learning and research